 Councilwoman Emma Sharif

-While serving as a Trustee on the Compton Unified School District (CUSD) Board of Trustees, Emma supported the implementation of the Plumbing Entrepreneur Program for the CUSD ROP.
+As a result of her passion and advocacy, in 2001, Emma was appointed to the Compton Unified School District (CUSD) Board of Trustees, filling a Board vacancy.
+In 2003, Emma successfully ran for the full term and served as Trustee of CUSD Board of Directors for fourteen years.
+In her time as Trustee, Emma supported the implementation of the Plumbing Entrepreneur Program for the CUSD ROP.
 Emma also was instrumental in working with the Construction Management Program at Centennial High School exposing young people to construction management concepts; as well as the Solar Cup Project at Compton High School.
 Emma successfully championed the efforts of bringing the Emergency Repair Program (ERP) to the District.
 The ERP program yielded over forty million dollars to repair twenty-eight schools within the District.
-As a Trustee of the CUSD Board of Trustees, Emma continued to exemplify her leadership by serving in various capacities, including President, Vice President, Clerk, and Legislative Representative.
+As Trustee Emma continued to exemplify her leadership by serving in various capacities, including President, Vice President, Clerk, and Legislative Representative.

-In 2015, Emma ran for the City Council District 4 seat; and was successful in her election.
-Since serving the 4th District of the City of Compton, Councilperson Sharif has championed many projects: As a freshman, Emma was given the task of continuing and enhancing the existing scholarship program awarding over $10,000.
+In 2015, Emma ran a successful campaign for Compton City Council District 4.
+Since serving on the council, Sharif has championed many projects.
+As a freshman, Emma was given the task of continuing and enhancing the existing scholarship program awarding over $10,000 to the city’s scholars in most need.
 She has championed and supported the Collaborative Court, which was implemented at the Compton Courthouse.
-Emma coordinated efforts with partnering Cities to address the growing concerns of human trafficking in Compton, Long Beach, Lynwood, etc. Emma also coordinated efforts with partnering Cities to address the growing concerns of Homelessness in Compton and surrounding cities.
+Emma coordinated efforts with partnering Cities to address the growing concerns of human trafficking in Compton, Long Beach, Lynwood, etc. Emma has been leading the charge to address the growing concerns of Homelessness in Compton with partnering cities and agencies.
 Emma coordinated the redevelopment and renovation of South Park to include: (Phase I completed 2016) renovated outdoor basketball courts, renovated youth baseball field, new playground sponsored by grant from the KaBoom Foundation, new site furnishings.
 (Phase II completed in 2018) new outdoor restroom, walking trail, exercise equipment stations, and security lighting.